richb-hanover/wifi-heatmapper/docs/Theory_of_Operation.md

 * Rename it to _XX.json_, where "XX" is the proper code for the language (e.g., _fr.json_ for a French system).
 The exact name is not important except for the _.json_ suffix.
+* There are four commands to review: enter each on the command line
+  * `netsh wlan show interfaces`
+  * `netsh wlan show networks mode="bssid"`
+  * `netsh wlan show profiles`
-* Run `netsh wlan show interfaces` from the command line
+  * `netsh wlan show profile name="profile"` where "profile" is one of the profiles from the previous command.
-* Paste the output of the `netsh wlan...` into the bottom of the window.
+* Paste the output of all the `netsh ...` commands into the bottom of the file (remove any prior commented-out lines).
-* Comment out those lines (use `//` at the start of the line), and remove the prior output
+* Comment out those lines (use `//` at the start of the line)
 * Add a comment indicating the version of Windows (Win10, Win11) and the system language
-* In the JSON structure at the top of the file, replace the localized phrases (on the right) with the corresponding phrase from the new `netsh wlan...` output.
+* In the JSON structure at the top of the file, replace the localized phrases (on the left) with the corresponding phrase from the new `netsh ...` output.
 * Restart the `wifi-heatmapper` server (`npm run dev`) to read the new localized values
 * Please add the new file as an Issue to the